dymmond/lilya/docs/en/docs/settings.md

 managing them can become challenging, leading to a potential organizational mess.

 !!! warning
-    All the settings in Lilya use Python dataclasses.
+    Prior to version 0.18.0, all the settings in Lilya use Python dataclasses but now they are using a cleaner and more familiar API, so you simply just need to inherit from the `Settings` object of Lilya and override.

 ## How to use